macck7/Automatic-Speech-recognition-ASR-/README.md

 • dataset has,  the amplitude values range from between   -1.0     to    +1.0.<br />
 • Due to the presence of noise  makes it a difficult classification challenge.<br />

+Confusion matrix showing how well the model did classifying each of the commands in the test set:

 ### Deduction

 Some of deductions made from the uesd CNN model are :<br />